Have you ever been at the thrift store and saw an ugly lamp that look like this one?

-Hit your favorite thrift store or shop your house for an old lamp.
-If you’ve got an old shade, great!
+Hit your favorite thrift store or shop your house for an ugly lamp.
+If you’ve got an old lamp shade, great!
 Shades can be expensive, so if you can find a thrifted one or reuse one in your house, that’s best.
 Here’s mine from the thrift store, for $10.
-Yes, just $10!
+Yep–just $10!
 It actually doesn’t look too bad (until you get up close……).

-Yep, you can strip a shade!
-I just discovered this after ripping this one apart. :).
+Yep, you can take apart a lamp shade!
+I discovered this after ripping off the ruched outside layer on this one.
 Saving the shade will save you big money!

 Remove the edges, too.

-Poor, pathetic shade…..
+Poor, pathetic lamp shade…..
 All stripped and ready for a makeover!
-(Looks like my driveway needs a makeover, too!
-Blech!)
+(Looks like I need to pressure wash my driveway!
+It’s disgusting).